The town of Concepcion, situated in northern Iloilo, is blessed with one of the most scenic seascapes in the whole province.

 Before we got to Bulubadiangan, Geraldine pointed an uninhabited island that is assumingly enchanted.
 According to her, a few people who visited this island just disappeared without a trace.

-Another one, rumour has it that Agho used to shelter a marijuana plantation.
+Another one, rumor has it that Agho used to shelter a marijuana plantation.
 It was sometime around the hippie days when a foreigner leased the island.
 Then townspeople began seeing sophisticated marine vessels (a submarine, how’s that?) afloat near the island.
 Later on, the plant was left abandoned when constabularies found it.
 As of date, Geraldine claims that there were still a few marijuana trees sprawling on that area in Agho.

 One town legend for our pleasure, a giant named Toya used to inhabit the summit of Mt.
 Manaphag.
 Toya takes a bath in a lagoon on the summit, using for a scoop the shell of a gigantic manlot or clam.
-Oh Toya, where art thou now?
+Oh, Toya, where art thou now?

 Apparently, there were even more historical spots that I missed seeing in Concepcion proper and in its islands—a pearl farm, a modern maritime lighthouse, an underground Japanese garrison, a Spanish well, two Spanish canons, the historical talisay tree at the Concepcion College of Fisheries which was used by Spaniards to hang Filipinos, and Punta Bagongon where a certain Captain Yugis Mohammed Commanding of the 64th infantry assaulted Japanese soldiers in their garrison and secret barracks.
 These things sounded even more exciting, but we only have one day for Concepcion.
 And more places to visit in Iloilo!